Sandy Gall: Early life and education

-Gall was born as the only child of Scottish parents on 1 October 1927, on a rubber plantation in Penang, Straits Settlements (present-day Malaysia), where his father Henderson was a rubber planter.
+Henderson Alexander Gall was born as the only child of Scottish parents on 1 October 1927, on a rubber plantation in Penang, Straits Settlements (present-day Malaysia), where his father, Henderson, was a rubber planter.
 His mother, Jean, was a homemaker.
 When he was four years old, he moved to Scotland and lived with relatives.
 Gall was educated at Trinity College, Glenalmond, an independent boys' school in Perthshire, where he boarded.
 He did his national service working as a physical training instructor in the Royal Air Force in Berlin for two and a half years.
 Gall graduated from the University of Aberdeen in 1952 with a Master of Arts degree in French and German.

 Career

-In 1952, Gall began his journalistic career as a trainee sub-editor at the Aberdeen Press and Journal.
+In 1952 Gall began his journalistic career as a trainee sub-editor at the Aberdeen Press and Journal.
 Gall applied to work as a trainee foreign correspondent for the Reuters international news agency and this was accepted in May 1953.
 He remained at the agency until 1963.
 Gall covered events in the Congo, East Africa, Germany, Hungary and South Africa.
 In September 1960, along with the BBC's Richard Williams and the Daily Expresss George Gale, he was arrested in Bakwanga in the breakaway province of Kasai whilst reporting on the Congo Crisis on suspicion of being a Belgian spy and for not having official Congolese documentation.
 The three journalists were released into the custody of Tunisian soldiers attached to the United Nations Operation in the Congo.

 Gall joined Independent Television News (ITN) in 1963 as a foreign reporter and troubleshooter, working in Afghanistan, Africa, China, the Far East, the Middle East and Vietnam.
 He began working as a newsreader on News at Ten in 1970.
-In 1972, he was arrested in Uganda on the orders of dictator Idi Amin.
+In 1972 he was arrested in Uganda on the orders of the dictator Idi Amin.
 Gall was the presenter of the Thames Television programme A Place in Europe from 1975 to 1977 and of the programme Freeze in 1975, examining the aspects of freezers and the foods to store in them.
-In January 1976, he and a camera operator were briefly detained by the police in Madrid after filming outside a strike-affected Chrysler car factory.
+In January 1976 he and a camera operator were briefly detained by the police in Madrid after filming outside a strike-affected Chrysler car factory.
 Gall narrated the ITV documentary Journey's End on the Vietnamese boat people who had settled at the Thorney Island camp near Portsmouth in 1980.

 He reported on the 1980 United States presidential election from the American Embassy in London, and the Wedding of Prince Charles and Lady Diana Spencer from Knightsbridge Barracks in July 1981.
-In November 1982, he presented the one-hour documentary Afghanistan: Behind Enemy Lines that took two months to produce as he and a film crew covered Afghanistan under the Soviet occupation.
+In November 1982 he presented the one-hour documentary Afghanistan: Behind Enemy Lines that took two months to produce as he and a film crew covered Afghanistan under the Soviet occupation.
 Gall was the subject of This is Your Life on 30 March 1983.
 The following year, he was a contestant on the Channel 4 travel-based quiz programme Where in the World.
 Gall reported on the Soviet–Afghan War in the documentary Allah Against the Gunships that was broadcast that October.